 Darshan scoffed.
 “Some company, you don’t talk anymore.”

 “I talked when we planned, and you stopped planning a long time ago.”

 “I don’t focus on futility.”

 “You don’t focus on anything.”

-The air grew quiet and Rowe felt sorry for it.
+The air grew quiet and Rowe was sorry for it.
 He desired the conversation.
 Needed it to feel human–to feel like something other than a man alone in a box.
 Clenching his eyes, he smeared his dirty hands over his face.
-“There are two of them now.”
+“There are two of them.”

 “Not surprising,” Darshan huffed.
 “More will crop up when they realize their god has taken his post.
 You should have killed him.”

 Rowe clenched his teeth, still not ready to admit how right the old Water Mage was.
 “She calls him Nakar.
 I’ve never heard the name.”

 Darshan laughed.
 “Think about it, boy.
 Nakar and Cyra are the names of the Orukes, not the bodies they inhabit.
 They are old.
 As ancient as the universe.”